The Church in the Heart of the City with the City at Heart

 Burton Young, Director of Music Ministries

-Burt grew up in Hagerstown CoB, participating in the groups he now directs.
-After graduating from Bridgewater College, he served a brief time as organist and choir director at HCoB and also played the organ in other local churches.
-His return to HCoB in 2020 has been a joy as he plays with the praise group, leads and directs The Temple Choir and Brethren Bells and serves as organist for worship and special services.
-His wife Stephanie and his sons Connor and Brody support him with encouragement and helping hands to set up for musical events at the church.
+Burt grew up in Hagerstown COB, participating in the groups he now directs.
+After graduating from Bridgewater College, he served a brief time as organist and choir director at HCOB and also played the organ in other local churches.
+His return to HCOB in 2020 has been a joy as he plays with the praise band, directs and accompanies the Temple Choir and Brethren Bells and serves as organist for worship and special services.
+His wife Stephanie and sons Connor and Brody support him with encouragement and helping to set up for musical events at the church.

 Our Beginnnings